-For Dual Credit, three (3) or four (4) semester hours of college credit earned is equal to one-half (.5) high school credit.
+For Dual Credit, One-half (.5) to three (3) credit hours of college credit earned is equal to one-half (.5) high school credit; four (4) or more credit hours of college credit earned is equal to one (1) high school credit.
 To learn more about dual credit equivalents, please reference District Code IKF-P.